Gregor Gustav Adolf Tobler: Legacy

-Through the privilege given by the Spanish authorities, a piece of land on Mt.
-Banahaw was granted for him to cultivate.
+Through the privilege given by the Spanish authorities, a piece of land on Mount Banahaw was granted for him to cultivate.
 His land property was located within Barrio Malinao, connecting Olla river to Barrio of Bukal and bounded on all sides by public roads with a combined total land size of 11 hectares.
 The foothill of Mt.
 Banahaw was a typical ground forest destined to become a magnificent coffee plantation.
 Don Gustavo raised the very first coffee tree in the shade of existing trees.
 He cultivated the land, planting seedlings and harvesting the crops in succession as demand arises.
 His family mansion was established in Majayjay, near a river, and was always open to travelers.
 It had a small museum that housed collections and preservation of birds, butterflies, reptiles, parasites, and dried plants.

-On September 6, 1875, Don Gustavo Tobler left Manila with an intention to travel to China.
+On September 6, 1875, Don Gustavo Tobler left Manila intending to travel to China.
 It was not apparent whether his travel was business-related; he got ill while in transit or seeking medical treatment.
-He contracted a liver disease and died in Hong Kong on September 28, 1875.
+He contracted a liver disease and died in British Hong Kong on September 28, 1875.
 His unexpected death at the age of 41 led to the neglect and abandonment of the vast coffee plantation.
 A typical coffee plantation would have a lifespan of about thirty years.
 Any untouched trees that survived in his plantation were possibly destroyed by the coffee rust and insect infestation that plagued the country between 1889 and 1891.